shashwat-mittal/GoGit/.github/commit_template.md

 	An appropriate message that desccribes the changes you performed in this commit.

 ## Important points (don't include these points in your commit message, these are just for your information).
 - **X** : This is just a number present in the title of the latest commit inside main branch.
-Visit <a href = "https://github.com/ABHAY0O7/GoGit/commits/main">here</a> to check the latest commit with value of "X"
+- Visit <a href = "https://github.com/ABHAY0O7/GoGit/commits/main">here</a> to check the latest commit with value of "X" and also see that most of the commit's done by me follows commit template, so you can also take hint from there. 😄
 - **Try to complete the task in minimum possible commits.
 Unnecessary commits may leads to PR rejection.**
 - **If your PR has more than one commit, then each commit's title number ie X should be increase by 1 as compare to previous commit's X**
 - **If you are working on a task and in that time period if the upstream got updated then you must sync your PR with the latest upstream commit following the value of "X".